RebornBeat/AEVOR/WHITEPAPER.md

 Aevor eliminates these traditional constraints through systematic architectural innovation that addresses each limitation at its source rather than managing trade-offs within existing frameworks.
 The revolutionary approach demonstrates how mathematical coordination can enable capabilities that exceed what any individual optimization could achieve while maintaining stronger guarantees than traditional systems provide through any combination of optimizations or engineering improvements.

-### Quantum-Like Deterministic Consensus: Mathematical Certainty Through TEE Attestation
+### Mathematical Certainty Through Deterministic Consensus: TEE Attestation Providing Stronger Guarantees

-The foundation of Aevor's revolutionary capabilities emerges from quantum-like deterministic consensus that provides mathematical certainty about distributed system state through trusted execution environment attestation rather than the probabilistic security assumptions that limit traditional blockchain systems.
+The foundation of Aevor's revolutionary capabilities emerges from deterministic consensus that provides mathematical certainty about distributed system state through trusted execution environment attestation rather than the probabilistic security assumptions that limit traditional blockchain systems.
 Think of this breakthrough like the transition from weather prediction based on statistical models to precise mathematical calculation of planetary orbits—what appears random and uncertain from one perspective becomes precisely deterministic when approached with appropriate mathematical frameworks and verification techniques.

 Traditional blockchain consensus mechanisms operate on probabilistic foundations where security guarantees strengthen over time through accumulated evidence but never achieve mathematical certainty about network state.
 Bitcoin's longest chain rule provides increasing confidence that transactions are final as more computational work accumulates, but this confidence remains fundamentally probabilistic with small but persistent possibilities of chain reorganization.
 Ethereum's proof-of-stake finality provides stronger guarantees through economic incentives, but these still depend on assumptions about validator behavior rather than mathematical proof of execution correctness.

-Aevor's quantum-like consensus eliminates probabilistic assumptions through computational replicability that provides mathematical proof of execution correctness via TEE attestation.
+Aevor's deterministic consensus eliminates probabilistic assumptions through computational replicability that provides mathematical proof of execution correctness via TEE attestation.
 When transactions execute within verified trusted execution environments across Intel SGX, AMD SEV, ARM TrustZone, RISC-V Keystone, and AWS Nitro Enclaves, the resulting attestations provide cryptographic proof that identical inputs produced identical outputs through verified execution processes that cannot be compromised by external actors including infrastructure providers who control the underlying hardware.

 This mathematical verification approach provides immediate and permanent finality without requiring confirmation periods or ongoing resource expenditure to maintain security guarantees.
 Applications receive mathematical certainty about transaction completion at the moment of execution rather than requiring multi-block confirmation periods that create uncertainty and limit user experience quality.
 The verification provides stronger security guarantees than traditional approaches while enabling rather than constraining performance optimization through hardware acceleration and parallel processing capabilities.